KuudraBest/KuudraFollowerHelper/README.md

+**Kuudrafollowerquest**:
-Kuudrafollowerquest: Introducing "Kuudrafollowerquest," a captivating Java mod designed to enhance the Kuudra quest experience in Hypixel Skyblock. .
+Introducing "Kuudrafollowerquest," a captivating Java mod designed to enhance the Kuudra quest experience in Hypixel Skyblock. .
 This mod seamlessly integrates a challenging yet rewarding puzzle-solving mechanism, adding an extra layer of ihelp to the quest.

 This Mod Is An Open Source Code Mod

-KuudraHelper helps with kuudras quest and it shows all the locations of the npcs in crimson isle & Spider's Den
+KuudraHelper helps with kuudras quest and it shows all the locations of the npcs in crimson isle & Spider's Den as well as the FINAL QUEST puzzle

 PLEASE NOTE: This is a forge mod.
 Not a spigot plugin.
 Use the forge mod loader to use this mod for yourself.